djhackersdev/bemanitools/doc/iidxhook/iidxio-ezusb.md

 dump to the FPGA.
 * There is a script called ezusb-boot.bat which combines the two steps above and can be integrated into the startup process of a dedicated setup.
+* If you are using a D01 IO board, use the `fpga-d01.bin` file instead of the `fpga.bin` file.
 * If you ignore these steps, you will either run into errors or parts of the IO board won't work (e.g. lights).